Skip to main content

 How to Make a Podcast from a PDF for Free (Step-by-Step)

 Learn how to make a podcast from a PDF for free.
-50 free credits monthly, no card required, 74 languages, 8 pedagogical formats.
-Step-by-step setup and tips.
+50 welcome credits at signup, no card required, recharge from €2.29 with no subscription needed.

 Make a podcast from a PDF for free — without the catch